Kh0iHuynh/ATAC-seq-Project/README.md

 ## Raw sequence data processing.

-+ The main script is bamprocess.sh used for:
++ The main script is bamprocess.sh.
+It is used for:
   - Trimming of the adapter from raw data using Trimgalore-0.4.5
   - Aligning trimmed data to reference genome (D.melanogaster release 6) using bwa 0.7.8
   - Removing all unmapped reads,reads with unmapped mates, and non-primary reads or any improperly aligned reads using samtools 1.3